AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Other changes**
 * In the **Update event status** technical workflow, the sizing of the **sumQueueTime**, **sumSuccessDeliveryTime** and **sumSuccessDeliveryQueueTime** destination fields was changed from 32 to 64 bits for the Update delivery stats activity.
 This is to match the sizing of the incoming corresponding fields in the **Delivery statistics** activity and therefore prevent the **Update delivery stats** activity from failing.
 (NEO-11557)
-* When using relative path for SFTP, `~/` will not be added automatically anymore.
-If you need to use SFTP, you can add `~/` to your path manually but we recommend using absolute path.
+* When using relative path for SFTP, `~/` characters are no longer automatically added.
+If needed, you can add `~/` characters to your path manually but Adobe recommends using an **absolute path**.
 * Windows NT authentication has been removed from the available authentication methods when configuring a new database with a Microsoft SQL Server.
 * The database cleanup workflow has been optimized for Teradata in order to improve performance.
 (NEO-19959)
 * Improved the error message displayed when inserting an image from Adobe Target and the tenant name was empty in the external account.